 - Please sign our Code of Conduct (detailed below): https://goo.gl/forms/ZZ2Sis91FHhknyGy2

 ROLLERCON CODE OF CONDUCT

 RollerCon takes the safety and well-being of our community very seriously and does not allow or tolerate the harassment of or by any employee, volunteer, coach, attendee, vendor, volunteer, or other affiliated persons at our event.
-Any action against any person affiliated with RollerCon during the event will be investigated.
+Any action reported against any person affiliated with RollerCon during the event will be taken seriously.